teracow/googliser/README.md

 `-u` or `--upper-size INTEGER`

 Only download image files that are reported by the server to be smaller than this many bytes.
-Some servers do not report file size, so these will be downloaded anyway and checked afterward.
+Some servers do not report file-size, so these will be downloaded anyway and checked afterward.
 Enter 0 for unlimited size.
 Default is 0 (unlimited).

 `-l` or `--lower-size INTEGER`

 Only download image files that are reported by the server to be larger than this many bytes.
-Some servers do not report file size, so these will be downloaded anyway and checked afterward.
+Some servers do not report file-size, so these will be downloaded anyway and checked afterward.
 Default is 1000 bytes.
 I've found this useful for ignoring files sent by servers that send HTML instead of the JPG I requested. :)

 `-g` or `--no-gallery`